bahtiyartan/troia/docs/96AppendixI.rst

 List of Changes
 ---------------

+2019.09.25 - Font and some other visual changes for better reading experience on web.

 2019.05.15 - Update: 802 version on "How to Read Version Number?"

 2019.05.15 - New title: "Reading Transaction Info" to transactions section.